Are you wondering what is the best oil for hair growth and thickness?

 Amla can be used for beard and hair care, both in oil and powder.
 Personally, I prefer the oil that nourishes better my dry hair.
 This is what I recommend you for the best results.

-Amla is also very good for skin but you will hardly find amla oil for skin outside India.
+Amla is also very good for skin and you will find all the info you need in my article here.

 The scientific studies on amla.